Questions regarding design flooring

-Here you will find all answers to your questions about Vinyl flooring, Modular ONE and Eco Balance PUR from Parador.
+Here you will find all answers to your questions about Vinyl flooring and Modular ONE from Parador.

 Areas of application

-Yes, our Parador vinyl, Eco Balance PUR and Modular ONE floorings are all suitable for floating installation on a hot water underfloor heating system.
-The vinyl flooring made of solid material should be glued over the whole area when used on underfloor heating.
+Yes, all our Parador products with core boards, HDF vinyl, SPC vinyl, Modular One and Modular One Hydron are all suitable for floating installation on hot water underfloor heating.
+Solid vinyl flooring must be fully adhered when used over underfloor heating and in areas with strong sunlight and floor-to-ceiling windows.
 Our vinyl flooring for gluing can also be used on underfloor heating systems.
 The underfloor heating must be turned off during installation.
 As a matter of principle, all new mineral substrates must always be heated before installing resilient floor coverings so that damaging moisture can no longer escape ("heat ready for installation").
 The need to heat the substrate applies in all seasons, in winter and summer.
 The new screed must dry out for at least 21 days before heating is started.
 We recommend that heating be carried out according to our "heating protocol" template or that it be carried out by a specialist company.
 Please observe additional information given by your screed layer and heating engineer.

 Different rules apply for installation on electric underfloor heating systems, as these systems operate with higher surface temperatures.
 Please note the following: